puppeteer/puppeteer/docs/api/index.md

 </td><td>

 Target represents a [CDP target](https://chromedevtools.github.io/devtools-protocol/tot/Target/).
 In CDP a target is something that can be debugged such a frame, a page or a worker.

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `Target` class.

 </td></tr>
 <tr><td>